-A good tape measure is one of the first tools that any handy person should buy because it’s so useful for many jobs.
+A good tape measure is one of the first tools that any handy person should buy because it’s so useful for so many jobs.
 Whether you’re hanging a picture, installing a shelf, measuring for some new flooring or measuring how your kids are growing, a tape measure is a must-have piece of DIY gear.
 Here are the three most important tips to keep in mind as you choose and use a tape measure:

 Tip#1: Understand How Tape Measures Work

 Second, all tapes have a locking button that anchors the tape blade where you want it.
 Learn to use it.
 It’s handy.
 Slide the locking button every time you need to hold the tape blade where it is, resisting the internal springs that normally pull the blade inwards.
 Extending and locking the blade is the easiest and most accurate way to measure internal dimensions between two surfaces.
 Watch the video below to see a very torturous torture test applied a a name brand tape measure.

 Tip#2: Buy the Right Size Tape Measure